 Everyone! (joke) Anyone that loves WW2 fiction.
 Jodi Picoult fans too.

 What is my biggest takeaway from the book?

 We are stronger than we would ever imagine.
 We will never know how strong we can be either until we are put into unthinkable situations.
 Being humane and caring is a gift, one I wish to never loose.

 This is most probably my new favorite book.
 I could read this book over and over again.
 I loved it.

-WANT TO BUY LOOK AGAIN BY LISA SCOTTOLINE?
+WANT TO BUY THE STORYTELLER BY JODI PICOULT?

 Click here to see any previous reviews.